yuvalmGS/gigaspaces-wiki-jekyll/xap97net/polling-container-component.markdown

 # Concurrent Consumers

 By default, the polling event container starts a single thread that performs the receive operations and invokes the event listener.
-It can be configured to start several concurrent consumer threads, and have an upper limit to the concurrent consumer threads, the container will manage the scaling up and down of concurrent consumers automatically according to the load, however, there are a few parameters regarding this scaling logic which are described in [Auto Polling Consumer Scaling|Auto Polling Consumer Scaling].
+It can be configured to start several concurrent consumer threads, and have an upper limit to the concurrent consumer threads, the container will manage the scaling up and down of concurrent consumers automatically according to the load, however, there are a few parameters regarding this scaling logic which are described in depanlinkAuto Polling Consumer Scalingtengahlink./auto-polling-consumer-scaling.htmlbelakanglink.
 This provides faster processing of events.
 However, any FIFO behavior that might be configured in the space and/or template is lost.
 {% exclamation %} When using a FIFO Grouping, the FIFO order of each value is not broken.
 See depanlinkFIFO Groupingtengahlink./fifo-grouping.htmlbelakanglink page for more details.

 Here is an example of a polling container with 3 concurrent consumers and a maximum of 5 concurrent consumers: